Print Friendly

 The Legislature at Work

-Traditionally, the daily sessions begin mid-morning and last until all immediate business to be considered is finished.
-In the early mornings and afternoons, committee meetings are scheduled to prevent any conflict with the daily sessions.
-Late in the legislative session, afternoon floor sessions are common.
+Each daily session of each chamber opens with a roll call of the members, a prayer by the Chaplain, and the Pledge of Allegiance.
+Sessions generally begin mid-morning and continue until all immediate business to be considered concludes.
+Committees typically meet in the early morning and afternoon to prevent any conflict with the daily session.
+Late in the legislative session, afternoon floor sessions become common.
 The daily sessions held at the beginning of the year are of a shorter duration as committees are meeting much of the time to consider legislation referred to their committees.

 Some of the activity on the floor is necessary daily routine.
 For this reason, at times, members will be away from their desks.
 Some may be in caucuses, which are informal meetings of the members of one political party, or perhaps testifying for their own bills before Senate or House committees.
 Others may be involved in hurried conferences with other members, or be seeing constituents or groups from their home districts who are visiting the Capitol.